 Lake Eola Charter School was approved in 1998.
 The first year presented the challenges of the actual physical plant; the second year the challenges of fiscal stability; the third year the challenges of a fine-tuning a first class curriculum.
-We are proud to report that we are in our Magnolia Avenue facility for the eleventh year and have achieved fiscal stability (and a surplus), a remodeled school, and a curriculum that resulted in Lake Eola Charter School receiving another “A” as part of the Governor’s Award Program (click to see 2013 FCAT data).
+We are proud to report that we are in our Magnolia Avenue facility for the twenty-fifth year and have achieved fiscal stability (and a surplus), a remodeled school, and a curriculum that resulted in Lake Eola Charter School receiving another “A” as part of the Governor’s Award Program.

 The uniqueness of the school goes beyond its location.
 The staff, using national standards, creates a living curriculum each summer for the students.
 Since the school implements a non-textbook curriculum, resources are pulled from primary source materials, Web sites, and practical application exercises.
 Teachers facilitate learning rather than “pouring it in.”
 This approach develops ownership on the part of students and fine tunes their critical thinking skills.
 All lessons are differentiated to meet each student where he or she is rather than where their ages dictate they should be.
-If a student is in need of acceleration, learning activities are directed toward that goal; conversely, if students are in need of re-teaching, their activities take that direction with the goal of attaining grade level expectations (see our 2008/09 No Child Left Behind accountability report).
+If a student is in need of acceleration, learning activities are directed toward that goal; conversely, if students are in need of re-teaching, their activities take that direction with the goal of attaining grade level expectations.

 Lake Eola Charter School employs a cluster system for student placement after grade 3.
 This system places students in 4th and 5th grade in mixed-grade classes.
 Similarly, middle schoolers (6th, 7th, and 8th grades) are in mixed-grade classes with each other.
 Research has shown that the cluster configuration allows for the optimum benefit for student success.